The User ID module has been available since Prebid.js 2.10.0.

 1) Publisher has a partner ID with The Trade Desk, and is using the default endpoint for Unified ID.

-2) Publisher supports UnifiedID with a vendor other than Trade Desk, HTML5 local storage, and wants to delay the auction up to 250ms to obtain the user ID:
+2) Publisher supports UnifiedID with a vendor other than Trade Desk and HTML5 local storage.

 3) Publisher has integrated with UnifiedID on their own and wants to pass the UnifiedID directly through to Prebid.js